Aditya-11/ThreadPool-/README.md

 #  <b> Thread Pool ++ </b>

 C++ implementation of Threadpool pattern, using the thread pool pattern is better for runtime performance of the program and maintaining the code, than creating a new thread in the program when required.
 Threadpool manages the thread and task resources.
-Create a parallel task object by initializing the TP_Task Class, add input, output and function cb to the task and enqueue the object to thread pool.
+Create a parallel task object by initializing the TP_Task Class, add input variable pointer, output variable pointer and function cb to the task and enqueue the object to thread pool.
 Initially number of hyperthreads at CPU are created and tasks are assigned to the threads by the thread pool.

 <br>